homeboykeroro/day_trade_scanner/README.md

 <br />

 ### What It Does
-Stock scanner for day trade and swing trade
+Stock scanner for day trade and swing trade.
+When specific stock's price action or pattern hit the scanner, the discord chatbot will send message and notification to discord server.

 <br />